Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 #### Classes & Methods Should Be Small

-Classes and methods should both be small. **Ideally, each class should have one responsibility and every method within that class should do one thing and do it well.** It is better to have a few small organized classes rather than one large class just as it is better to have a few organized drawers rather than one large junk drawer.
+Classes and methods should both be small. **Ideally, each class should have one responsibility and every method within that class should do one thing and do it well.** It is better to have a few small organized classes rather than one large class.

 #### Class Cohesion